 AAHRPP must have sufficient information to adequately evaluate an organization’s HRPP.
 In general, this requires that site visitors be permitted to interview all key personnel, enter all relevant facilities as applicable, and have access to all relevant records, policies, procedures, minutes, audits, protocols, consent documents, and other materials.
 AAHRPP will not accredit an organization that cannot be thoroughly evaluated.
 To perform these tasks, the site visitors must sign confidentiality agreements with AAHRPP prior to the site visit.

 The organization’s Application for Accreditation (Step 1 and Step 2) and results of the evaluation of practice site visit forms the basis of a site visit report.
-AAHRPP provides a Draft Site Visit Report to the organization shortly after (but no later than 30 calendar days after) completion of the site visit.
+AAHRPP provides a Draft Site Visit Report to the organization in approximately 30 calendar days after completion of the site visit.
 Within 30 calendar days of the date that the Draft Site Visit Report is sent to the organization, the organization has the opportunity to respond to AAHRPP in writing to identify any errors of fact, to describe any corrective actions it has taken in response to Areas of Concern identified by the site visitors, and to report any other changes it has made to its HRPP since the site visit.
 AAHRPP staff, along with the site visit team leader, reviews the organization’s response to the Draft Site Visit Report and prepares a preliminary version of the final report (known as the Final Site Visit Report) for the AAHRPP Council on Accreditation (Council) to review.

 COUNCIL ON ACCREDITATION REVIEW